dhmit/gender_novels/gender_novels/tutorials/setup/1_python_install.md

 When the menu pops up, you should click on “Search,” then type “PowerShell” into the search bar.

-Right-click on “Windows PowerShell,” the Desktop app.
+Right-click on “Windows PowerShell,” the Desktop app. **Do not use Command Prompt.**

 Select `Run as Administrator.`